Society of Petroleum Engineers: OnePetro

 Launched in March 2007, OnePetro.org is a multi-society library that allows users to search for and access a broad range of technical literature related to the oil and gas exploration and production industry.
 OnePetro is a multi-association effort that reflects participation of many organizations.
 The Society of Petroleum Engineers (SPE) operates OnePetro on behalf of the participating organizations.
-SPE operates and provides customer service support for OnePetro.

-OnePetro currently contains more than 200,000 documents, with more being added frequently.
-The number of documents is expected to grow as additional organizations choose to make their materials available through OnePetro.
+OnePetro currently contains more than 1.3 million searchable documents from 23 publishing partners.
+OnePetr users viewed 4.9 million items in 2023.
 OnePetro is the first online offering of documents from some organizations, making these materials widely available for the first time.